-David C. Benson, 53, has been Executive Vice President-Capital Markets, Securitization & Corporate Strategy since September 2012.
-Mr. Benson previously served as Fannie Mae's Executive Vice President-Capital Markets from April 2009 to September 2012.
+David C. Benson, 54, has been Executive Vice President and Chief Financial Officer since April 2013.
+Mr. Benson previously served as Executive Vice President-Capital Markets, Securitization & Corporate Strategy from September 2012 to April 2013 and as Executive Vice President-Capital Markets from April 2009 to September 2012.
 He also served as Treasurer from June 2010 to January 2012.
 Mr. Benson previously served as Fannie Mae's Executive Vice President-Capital Markets and Treasury from August 2008 to April 2009, as Fannie Mae's Senior Vice President and Treasurer from March 2006 to August 2008, and as Fannie Mae's Vice President and Assistant Treasurer from June 2002 to February 2006.
 Prior to joining Fannie Mae in 2002, Mr. Benson was Managing Director in the fixed income division of Merrill Lynch & Co.
 From 1988 through 2002, he served in several capacities at Merrill Lynch in the areas of risk management, trading, debt syndication and e-commerce based in New York and London.
-Effective April 3, 2013, Mr. Benson will become Fannie Mae's Executive Vice President and Chief Financial Officer.

-Pascal Boillat, 46, has been Senior Vice President and Head of Operations and Technology since August 2012 and began acting as Head of Operations and Technology in July 2012.
+Pascal Boillat, 47, has been Senior Vice President and Head of Operations and Technology since August 2012 and began acting as Head of Operations and Technology in July 2012.
 Mr. Boillat previously served as Fannie Mae's Senior Vice President and Chief Information Officer from October 2009 to July 2012.
 Prior to joining Fannie Mae, Mr. Boillat was Managing Director of Operations Technology at Citigroup from September 2004 to October 2009.

-Andrew J. Bon Salle, 47, has been Senior Vice President and Head of Underwriting and Pricing since May 2011.
-Mr. Bon Salle previously served as Fannie Mae's Senior Vice President-Capital Markets from March 2006 to May 2011, and as Fannie Mae's Vice President-Portfolio Management from November 2000 to February 2006.
+Andrew J. Bon Salle, 48, has been Executive Vice President-Single-Family Underwriting, Pricing, and Capital Markets since April 2013.
+Mr. Bon Salle previously served as Fannie Mae's Senior Vice President and Head of Underwriting and Pricing from May 2011 to April 2013, Senior Vice President-Capital Markets from March 2006 to May 2011, and as Fannie Mae's Vice President-Portfolio Management from November 2000 to February 2006.
 Mr. Bon Salle held the positions of Director, Finance from December 1996 to November 2000 and of Manager, Early Funding Programs from March 1994 to December 1996.
 Mr. Bon Salle joined Fannie Mae in September 1992 as a senior capital markets analyst.
-Effective April 3, 2013, Mr. Bon Salle will become Fannie Mae's Executive Vice President-Single-Family Underwriting, Pricing & Capital Markets.

-Terence W. Edwards, 57, has been Executive Vice President-Credit Portfolio Management since September 2009, when he joined Fannie Mae.
+Terence W. Edwards, 58, has been Executive Vice President and Chief Operating Officer since September 2013.
+Mr. Edwards previously served as Fannie Mae's Executive Vice President-Credit Portfolio Management from September 2009, when he joined Fannie Mae, to September 2013.
 Prior to joining Fannie Mae, Mr. Edwards served as the President and Chief Executive Officer of PHH Corporation, a leading outsource provider of mortgage and fleet management services, from January 2005 to June 2009.
 Mr. Edwards was also a member of the Board of Directors of PHH Corporation from January 2005 through June 2009.
 Prior to PHH Corporation's spin-off from Cendant Corporation (now known as Avis Budget Group, Inc.) in January 2005, Mr. Edwards served as President and Chief Executive Officer of Cendant Mortgage Corporation (now known as PHH Mortgage Corporation), a subsidiary of Cendant Corporation, beginning in February 1996.
 Mr. Edwards had previously served in other executive roles at PHH Corporation, which he joined in 1980.